 Staff members at many Illinois nursing homes will often use physical restraints for convenience to minimize the level of supervision and monitoring provided to residents with special needs.
 However, unauthorized use of chemical or physical restraints is strictly prohibited by Illinois and federal government statutes.
 Even so, the rights of patients are often stripped away without regard to their diminished quality of life and restricted mobility.
-The Rosenfeld Injury Lawyers have represented residents who rights were disregarded at Illinois nursing facilities like Collinsville Rehabilitation.
+The Rosenfeld Injury Lawyers LLC have represented residents who rights were disregarded at Illinois nursing facilities like Collinsville Rehabilitation.

 Collinsville Rehabilitation and Health Care Center